Children of the Northern Frost

 Cultural CapitalSjálborg, a great centre of trade upon the river Etarjúl, is the cultural capital of the Vakner.
 The settlment was the largest city to fall under Rahyamin rule and therefore was given the special status to pacify the locals.
 The Vakner of Henvikendal argue that Helgarðr is more worthy of the status because of its role in the legendary tale of Hálfdan's Voyage.

-Henvikendal is a cold and harsh region in the northern parts of Pekkola that is primarily inhabited by the Vakner people.
+Henvikendal is a cold and harsh region in the northern parts of Pekkola that is primarily inhabited by the Vakner and renowned for its magnificent fjords and mountains.